apache/iotdb-mcp-server/README.md

 The server offers three core tools:

 #### Query Tools
+- `metadata_query`
+   - Execute SHOW/COUNT queries to read metadata from the database
+   - Input:
+    - `query_sql` (string): The SHOW/COUNT SQL query to execute
+   - Returns: Query results as array of objects
-- `read_query`
+- `select_query`
    - Execute SELECT queries to read data from the database
    - Input:
-     - `query` (string): The SELECT SQL query to execute
+     - `query_sql` (string): The SELECT SQL query to execute
    - Returns: Query results as array of objects

-#### Schema Tools
-- `list_tables`
-   - Get a list of all tables in the database
-   - No input required
-   - Returns: Array of table names

-- `describe-table`
-   - View schema information for a specific table
-   - Input:
-     - `table_name` (string): Name of table to describe
-   - Returns: Array of column definitions with names and types